ademido/python-template-actions-cd/README.md

-# scaffold
+# Scaffold
-This is a project to set a template for Python
+This is a project to set a template for Python it was setup at AWS Cloud9